-Chicken Teriyaki is a classic dish that the whole family will love!
-Crispy chicken is cooked in a skillet and coated with a glossy, sweet sauce.
-You can make it in under 30 minutes and it's much healthier than take out!
+Your whole family will love these easy Teriyaki Chicken Thighs.
+Juicy chicken is cooked in a skillet and coated with a glossy, sweet homemade teriyaki sauce.
+You can make this dish in under 30 minutes and it's much healthier than take out!

-Chicken Teriyaki is an easy, versatile, family-friendly dish.
-Crispy chicken is cooked in a skillet and coated with a glossy, sweet sauce.
+Juicy chicken thighs are cooked in a skillet and coated with a glossy, sweet homemade teriyaki sauce.
 What’s not to love?

 What is Teriyaki?